 Recipe Ingredients

 Let’s go over ingredients.
-Besides the obvious, potatoes and garlic, you’re going to need to gather a couple more items before you begin:
+Besides the obvious, potatoes and garlic, you’re going to need to gather a couple more items before you begin.
+Be sure to scroll down to the recipe card below for measurements.

 - Garlic: You’ll need a whole head of garlic.